 Lower Stress – Stress puts your immune system on the backburner so you can deal with fight or flight situations, but most of our stress in this modern age isn’t fight or flight.
 It’s chronic, intense, and hard to avoid, but there are a lot of ways to lower it.
 Exercise and sleep mentioned above help.
 Also try meditation, breathing exercises, yoga, listening to music you love, and massage.

 Stay Social – Loneliness and depression can also drag your immune system down.
 We humans need to interact with other humans, even the most introverted of us.
-Stay social.
-If you find yourself in a lockdown, quarantine, or similar situation.
+Stay social, even when social distancing or when you find yourself in a quarantine situation.
 Play card games with those you live with, talk on the phone with family, video chat up a friend, say hello to your neighbor from your balcony, or play with your pet.
 You can find ways to get that human contact in.

 Hydrate – Water is important in maintaining a thin and healthy mucus layer that protects our cells from bacteria, fungi, and viruses.
 Drink clean water whenever you’re thirsty, try soothing teas, sip broths, and take a steamy shower now and again too.
 That humidity is good for your lungs.